 We were quickly contacted to help, but once we identified a potential solution we found out that the provider had allowed their backups to lapse.
 At that point, there was only one option.
 Pay the ransom and hope that the key would be provided.
 Our team worked quickly to find a brick and mortar store with a Bitcoin ATM (which was 45 minutes away), and then went through the process to get the key from the attacker.
 Luckily, the attacker did provide the key after the payment was received, but even with this there was an enormous amount of work needed to decrypt all of the files and images to restore the system back to a working order.
 So, days after the attack began, the provider was finally able to access their information again.

-On a Friday afternoon in July of 2016, an employee of a healthcare provider that we were supporting with our IT services clicked on a seemingly official looking email attachment that launched a ransomware attack.
+On a Friday afternoon in July, an employee of a healthcare provider that we were supporting with our IT services clicked on a seemingly official looking email attachment that launched a ransomware attack.
 Even though this provider had up-to-date antivirus protection, this specific virus was so new that it hadn’t been flagged by the security software.
 At this point, the story goes down the same path as the first Case Study.
 All of the employee’s local and shared network drives were encrypted, and everyone lost access to their information.
 Within an hour, we were called and responded to determine a solution.

 This is where the stories diverge.
 Our team responded quickly and was able to identify the issue and limit the spread of the virus.
 As importantly, though, we had worked with this organization previously to put protection in place to mitigate such attacks, which included a fully operational backup system and limited staff access to servers, applications, and storage that they didn’t need access to.
 Because of these protections, a cleanup of the infected files and backup restoration was started within two hours of the infection, and within 24 hours it was as if it had never happened.